facelessuser/pyspelling/docs/src/markdown/filters/xml.md

 Below shows accepted selectors.
 You must configure the CSS namespaces in the plugin options in order for them to work properly.

 While an effort is made to mimic CSS selector behavior, there may be some differences or quirks.
 We do not support all CSS selector features, but enough to make the task of ignoring tags or selectively capturing tags easy.
-We particularly do not support notations with ancestry such as `div > p`, `div + p`, `div p`, or `div ~ p`.
 The only pseudo classes that are currently supported is `:not()` and `:matches()` as they are the most helpful in the task of ignoring or capturing tags.

 Examples below are using HTML, but can be adapted for XML.